 Visa Types

-Before you can apply for your visa, you must first apply and be accepted by Adelphi and have received your I-20 or DS-2019 from International Services.
-International students have the following visa types:
+Before applying for a visa, you must be accepted by Adelphi University and have received your I-20 (F-1) or DS-2019 (J).

-• F Student Visa: most common visa status used for fully study
+• F Student Visa: Most common visa status for full-time study.

 Visa Application Steps